-- Post/Registered post to address or last known address, PO Box, place of employment, or to a mortgaged premises;
+- Post/Registered post to an address or last known address,15 PO Box,16 or place of employment;17

-- Post to the person’s solicitor even if they are not retained to accept service; or the town agents of a solicitor;
+- Post to the person’s solicitor even if they are not retained to accept service;21 or the town agents of a solicitor;22

-- Service on another person the person may be in contact with (for example, the liquidator or property manager;);
+- Service on another person the person may be in contact with (for example, the liquidator23 or property manager;24);

 - Other methods as appropriate.

-There appears to be mixed decisions regarding notification through Facebook and other social media platforms in other states of Australia.
-There are limited to no published decisions in Queensland relating to notification through social media.
+There is mixed opinion regarding notification of service of documents through Facebook and other social media platforms in other states of Australia.
+There are very few published decisions in Queensland relating to notification through social media.
 In practice, however, it is not uncommon to seek substituted service by way of social media even in Queensland Courts.